 - North America currently has the greatest market share but Asia Pacific is expected to see the largest growth in the future.

 Buy Our Complete Fitness Market Research Report

-This is the most comprehensive and up-to-date fitness market report available.
+This is the most comprehensive and up-to-date health and fitness market research report available.
 Unlike others, you get lifetime access to the 2019 edition, including any updates that are made as new industry data becomes available.
 Ideal for business planning, the report includes;

 - Fitness industry revenue, growth & future predictions

 - Impact of recent global events & estimated recovery timelines